-How to get from Chiang Mai to Pai
+Bus and minivan from Chiang Mai to Pai

-Cost: 195 THB
+- Cost: 240 THB

-Prem Pracha Minivan Timetable from Chiang Mai to Pai
+Travel times from Chiang Mai to Pai

-Departure Point for the Prem Pracha Service:
+Departure Point for the Prem Pracha Service

 - Chiang Mai Bus Terminal 2 is located on the Kaeo Nawarat Road Soi 5, about 3 km from the Old Town and 1.5 km from train station.
 From most of the popular areas in Chiang Mai you need to get a tuk-tuk or songthaew (converted pick up truck) to get there.
 Expect to pay around 100 THB to get there.

-Location of Chiang Mai Bus Terminal 2:
+Location of Chiang Mai Bus Terminal 2

 The journey takes in some great scenery although be warned because the road goes up and down high mountains so it has a lot of turns in it.
 A large percentage of passengers will feel car sick at some point in the journey.
 The trick is to concentrate on the road ahead.
-If you read a book or use a phone or computer (like I did) you are more likely to feel car sick.
+If you read a book or use a phone or a computer (like I did) you are more likely to feel car sick.

-There no taxis at the bus station but you are unlikely to need one as most of the resorts are within easy walking distance.
+There are no taxis at the bus station but you are unlikely to need one as most of the resorts are within easy walking distance.
 If your resort is out of town phone the resort to pick you up – this is a very common customer request in Pai and most resorts will arrange transport from the bus station for free or a small charge.